haimkastner/unitsnet-js/README.md

     -   *The SpecificWeight, or more precisely, the volumetric weight density, of a substance is its weight per unit volume.*
 - **Speed**
     -   *In everyday use and in kinematics, the speed of an object is the magnitude of its velocity (the rate of change of its position); it is thus a scalar quantity.[1]
 The average speed of an object in an interval of time is the distance travelled by the object divided by the duration of the interval;[2] the instantaneous speed is the limit of the average speed as the duration of the time interval approaches zero.*
+- **StandardVolumeFlow**
+    -   *The molar flow rate of a gas corrected to standardized conditions of temperature and pressure thus representing a fixed number of moles of gas regardless of composition and actual flow conditions.*
 - **Temperature**
     -   *A temperature is a numerical measure of hot or cold.
 Its measurement is by detection of heat radiation or particle velocity or kinetic energy, or by the bulk behavior of a thermometric material.
 It may be calibrated in any of various temperature scales, Celsius, Fahrenheit, Kelvin, etc. The fundamental physical definition of temperature is provided by thermodynamics.*
 - **TemperatureChangeRate**